 If you are planning on visiting Florida in February, while most of the United States and Canada is experiencing some of the coldest temperatures of the year, you will find it can be quite mild throughout the state.

-While Miami, Key West, and the other south Florida cities experience balmy temps year-round (averaging 70 F or warmer this month) perfect for beach days and ocean swimming, central and northern Florida are typically cooler than most people expect and can get close to 40 F (4 C) in the evenings.
+While Miami, Key West, and the other south Florida cities experience balmy temps year-round (averaging 70 degrees Fahrenheit or warmer this month) perfect for beach days and ocean swimming, central and northern Florida are typically cooler than most people expect and can get close to 40 degrees Fahrenheit in the evenings.

 Florida Weather in February

 The temperatures begin to warm up toward the end of the month, but there is a chance for cool temperatures throughout the entire month in central Florida and above.
 Hurricane season doesn't begin until June 1, so you won't have to worry about the terrible tropical weather.
 However, cold fronts that breeze through the state during February can produce short-lived, intense storms.

 - Daytona Beach: 71 degrees Fahrenheit (22 degrees Celsius) high/49 degrees Fahrenheit (9 degrees Celsius) low